Why Writing Clearly is Hard For Artists (and Other Humble People) & What We Can Do To Make Writing Easier

-But in order for you to possess this superpower your brain may be “wired” differently than an accountant or professional copy writer.
+But in order for you to have this superpower your brain is probably “wired” differently than an accountant or professional copy writer.
 I know mine is.

 Then why can’t it also be fine if your first language isn’t words either?

 Choreographers can form mental sentences made up of body movements.

 While assemblage artists like me think in objects.

 My point is many creatives may not be champion writers because… we don’t need to be.

 Not in order to excel creatively and make the most out of our one of a kind creative mind.

 Problem is we need to write well if we want others to hear about or buy what’s cascading out of that beautiful mind.

 We can’t change how we’re wired.
 Nor would most of us want to.